RBRNFRVR/book-inventory-manager/README.md

 and give a rating to each book and if you want to delete that book from the list.

-###Demo
-You can try out the demo here https://book-search-app-sable.vercel.app/

 ### Tech Stack

 - React